file-format/Docs/en/game/cs-cleo.md

 ## What is a CS file?

 A .CS file in context of CLEO (short for CLEO Library) typically refers to a custom script file used in Grand Theft Auto (GTA) series of video games.
-CLEO is a popular modding framework that allows players to create and add custom scripts to GTA games, enabling them to modify gameplay, add new features and enhance overall gaming experience.
+CLEO is a popular modding framework that allows players to create and add custom scripts to GTA games enabling them to modify gameplay, add new features and enhance overall gaming experience.

 ## Overview of CS file